New name, same mission: Southeast Climate Science Center – now Southeast Climate Adaptation Science Center

 - University of Tennessee (Paul Armsworth)

-The Southeast CSC receives guidance for broad regional science priorities from the Stakeholder Advisory Council (SAC), which will be composed of both federal and non-federal senior-level government agency executives from throughout the Southeast.
+The Southeast CASC receives guidance for broad regional science priorities from the Stakeholder Advisory Council (SAC), which is composed of both federal and non-federal senior-level government agency executives from throughout the Southeast.
 The US Geological Survey (USGS) Regional Executive for the Southeast chairs the SAC.
-Current members include the US Fish and Wildlife Region 4 Director; US National Park Service Southeast Regional Director; National Ocean and Atmospheric Administration Regional Climate Services Director, Southern Region; US Forest Service Region 8 Forester; a representative from the Southeast Association of Fish and Wildlife Agencies; and the Chair of the Southeast CSC LCC Advisory Committee.
+Current members include the US Fish and Wildlife Region 4 Director; US National Park Service Southeast Regional Director; National Ocean and Atmospheric Administration Regional Climate Services Director, Southern Region; US Forest Service Region 8 Forester; a representative from the Southeastern Association of Fish and Wildlife Agencies; and the Chair of the Southeast CASC LCC Advisory Committee.

-The SE CSC receives annual guidance on science funding priorities from a science advisory panel, made up of representatives of the six LCCs, scientists from other Department of Interior bureaus, NOAA, and the US Forest Service, particularly the USDA SE Regional Climate Hub.
-This group meets periodically throughout the year to provide recommendations to the SE CSC on priority global change-related science projects and products that will be of most benefit to LCCs in accomplishing their respective mission(s).
+The SE CASC receives annual guidance on science funding priorities from a science advisory panel, made up of representatives of the six Landscape Conservation Cooperatives, scientists from other Department of Interior bureaus, NOAA, and the US Forest Service, particularly the USDA SE Regional Climate Hub.
+This group meets periodically throughout the year to provide recommendations to the SE CASC on priority global change-related science projects and products that will be of most benefit to LCCs in accomplishing their respective mission(s).
 The collaborative process also provides for shared solutions and processes in accomplishing assessments of the vulnerability of species and systems, at both the LCC level and a more regional level, which will be integral to managers operating in a truly adaptive management approach in response to changing climate and land use.

-General information about the Southeast Climate Science Center can be found in this short Fact Sheet.
+General information about the Southeast Climate Adaptation Science Center can be found in this short Fact Sheet.

-An informational fact sheet for the whole DOI Climate Science Center enterprise is available here.
+An informational fact sheet for the DOI Climate Adaptation Science Center network is available here.